aleksmiina/javaLearningProject/Library /src/notes.md

 Library:

-- list of books will be done via a List
+- list of books will be done via a List (done for the moment)

 - user needs to ask for a book;
 - program checks whether the book is available or exists in the library;